h-chagas/node_restful_api/README.md

 ## Testing the API

-[Postman](https://www.postman.com/product/what-is-postman/) and [Insomnia](https://insomnia.rest/) are the main tools carry out CRUD operations.
+[Postman](https://www.postman.com/product/what-is-postman/) and [Insomnia](https://insomnia.rest/) are the main tools to carry out CRUD operations.

 ## License